zachchong/tp/docs/DeveloperGuide.md

 * 3b.
 All specified categories already exist.
   * 3b1.
 PressPal informs the Reporter that duplicate categories cannot be added.
   * 3b2.
 No new categories were added.
     Use case ends.

-* *a.
-At any time, Reporter chooses to cancel.*
-  * *a1.
-PressPal requests confirmation of cancellation.*
-  * *a2.
-Reporter confirms cancellation.*
-    Use case ends.

 ### UC3 – Add interview to contact